erikeldridge/archive/README.md

 ## Status

+On hold indefinitely.

+The next step would be the diff page using the _prettify_ and _diff match patch_ Google code projects.
+The cost of building a difftool is relatively high, and Gerrits existing diff page is good, so the value to be gained is questionable.

 The #mine, #change,{id}, #q (search), and #signin pages are roughly functional.
 Please check out the [issues](https://github.com/erikeldridge/gerrit.js/issues) list for more details.

 ## Installation